 Lodi-Smith notes that more work is urgently needed on this topic.

 “While these findings underscore the importance of understanding autism and aging, they also point towards critical avenues for future, such as studying the strengths and strategies of individuals who have lived a full life with autism characteristics, studying autism characteristics over time, developing diagnostic tools for use in older adult populations, and identifying ways in which our society can support healthy aging for those on the autism spectrum.”

 This study includes valuable support from the following student-researchers at Canisius: Sarah Khan, BS; Valeria Marquez Luna, BS; Caleb J. Long, BA, and senior IAR members James P. Donnelly, PhD, Christopher Lopata, PsyD and Marcus L. Thomeer, PhD.

 The Institute for Autism Research is an interdisciplinary collaborative research center dedicated to understanding autism spectrum disorder and enhancing the lives of those affected and their families.
 Researchers from diverse backgrounds work together to address critical questions involving development, assessment, clinical treatment, and education.
 This research work has led to development of several new and effective treatments.

-Canisius College is one of 28 Jesuit universities in the nation and the premier private university in Western New York.
+Canisius University is one of 28 Jesuit universities in the nation and the premier private university in Western New York.